Maharaj (film): Controversies

-On 13 June 2024, the Gujarat High Court issued an interim stay on the release of Maharaj the debut film of Junaid Khan, son of Aamir Khan.
+On 13 June 2024, the Gujarat High Court issued an interim stay on the release of Maharaj.
 This decision was in response to a petition by members of the Pushtimarg sect, who argued that the film, based on the Maharaj Libel Case of 1862, contained content that could incite violence and offend religious sentiments.
 However, after reviewing the film, Justice Sangeeta K. Vishen lifted the stay, stating that the film did not target the sect and had been appropriately certified by the Central Board of Film Certification.
 Consequently, the film was allowed to stream on Netflix from June 21, 2024.